froesecom/async_horror/README.md

 #### Experiment 6: Stale connections
 + Apparently Rails 3 would [clear stale connections for you](https://bibwild.wordpress.com/2014/07/17/activerecord-concurrency-in-rails4-avoid-leaked-connections/).
 In Rails 4, it's much harder to clean up leaked connections.
 + You have to explicitly ensures the connection is returned back to the pool when completed using `ActiveRecord::Base.connection_pool.with_connection`.
 This is an ActiveRecord thing, not a Celluloid thing.
 This seems to do the trick.
++ * The speed increase you get with this async implementation is really OS/hardware dependant.
+On my faster, higher powered Mac, the asyncy is only about 20% faster (likely because the I/O compenent is really fast)

 ## TODO